codemagic-ci-cd/codemagic-docs/content/integrations/maestro-integration.md

         -derivedDataPath ios/output
 {{< /highlight >}}

-Don't forget to add the environment variables that holds your XCode workspace name under `$XCODE_WORKSPACE` and the Scheme name under `$XCODE_SCHEME`, see the complete sample project from [here](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/maestro_integration_demo_project/codemagic.yaml).
+Don't forget to add the environment variables that holds your XCode workspace name under `$XCODE_WORKSPACE` and the Scheme name under `$XCODE_SCHEME`.
+See the complete sample project [here](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/maestro_integration_demo_project/codemagic.yaml).
 {{</markdown>}}
 {{< /tab >}}
 {{< /tabpane >}}

-That's it, now if your Codemagic's build has failed at the maestro cloud step, then your tests has failed, or which means everything went well, and you can check out the build page for more details.
+If your Codemagic's build has failed at the Maestro cloud step, then your tests have failed.
+Otherwise, everything went well and you can check out the build page for more details.